Copyright information

 Copies for exam/audition panels

-If you or the Library own a copy of a piece published by a member of the Music Publishers Association, you may legally make one copy per examiner, providing that the copies are retained and destroyed by the examiners immediately after the recital.
+If you own a copy of a piece published by a member of the Music Publishers Association, you may legally make one copy per examiner, providing that the copies are retained and destroyed by the examiners immediately after the recital.
 These copies should be marked with the following ‘Examiner copy.
 Destroy after use’.
+You can use this when the Library does not own a copy and therefore the music cannot be copied under the HEPML.

 Please see the lists on the MPA website for details of included publishers. http://mpaonline.org.uk/directory